Hrushi1812/mutualfund_mine/README.md

   - Sheet `Summary` — NAV and P&L summary

 ## Future Implementations
-- Add SIP and per-security transaction history to support systematic flows and precise realized/unrealized P&L.
+- Add SIP along with the lumpsum